-- 1. The Vice President for Academic Affairs shall appoint a note-taker for the Faculty Meeting. - 2.
-The Vice President for Academic Affairs is responsible for distributing minutes of all official meetings to all members no later than one week in advance of every meeting. - 3.
+- 1. The Vice President for Academic Affairs Dean of the Faculty/Vice President for Academic Affairs shall appoint a note-taker for the Faculty Meeting. - 2.
+The Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs is responsible for distributing minutes of all official meetings to all members no later than one week in advance of every meeting. - 3.
 Approval of the minutes shall normally be the first item on the agenda.